roryeiffe/interview-prep-12-16-24/databases.md

      - Example: `SELECT orders.id, customers.name FROM orders JOIN customers ON orders.customer_id = customers.id;`
    - `GROUP BY` and `HAVING`: Aggregate and filter grouped data.
      - Example: `SELECT department, AVG(salary) FROM employees GROUP BY department HAVING AVG(salary) > 50000;`
+     - Aggregate functions - take in a group of data and return a single value (avg, max, min)
+     - Scalar functions - take in a single value and return a single value (lower, upper)
 2. **Data Manipulation:**
    - `INSERT`: Add new records.
      - Example: `INSERT INTO users (name, email) VALUES ('John', 'john@example.com');`